 b.
-Benefits for long-term care, nursing home care, home health care, community-based care, or any combination; and contract of insurance or are otherwise not an integral part of the c.
+Benefits for long-term care, nursing home care, home health care, community-based care, or any combination; and c.
 Such other similar, limited benefits as are specified in federal regulations.

 4. "Creditable coverage" shall not include the following benefits if offered as independent, non-coordinated benefits: